-Unparalleled in the intellectual depth of its contending papers, the authority of its jury, and the size of the cash reward offered, the SPBILF Prize has all the makings of becoming to the international community of legal professionals as prestigious an award in private law, as the Nobel Prize in physics, chemistry or economics is to the respective professional communities.
+Unparalleled in the intellectual depth of its contending papers, the authority of its Expert Committee, and the size of the cash reward offered, the SPBILF Private Law Prize has all the makings of becoming to the international community of legal professionals as prestigious as the Nobel Prize.
 It is our hope that the fulfilment of the ideas put forward by the winners of the St. Petersburg International Legal Forum Private Law Prize will contribute to making this a better world, a world with more justice.

 Professor, Department of Civil Law, Faculty of Law, Lomonosov Moscow State University, Professor, Alexeev Private Law Research Centre under the President of the Russian FederationMore